 While it is not wrong to point out other children as examples to your own, never ever undermine’s your child’s efforts.
 Don’t make them feel any less if they are unable to complete their fast.
 They are little people and as such, they should take little steps.

 Even within the family, in getting your children to fast, you may be temped to compare and make fasting a competition among the siblings.
-Please avoid doing this as it may make your child feel miserable or lousy if they are unable fast when their siblings were able to.
+Please avoid doing this.
+It can make your child feel miserable or lousy if they are unable fast when their siblings were able to.

 3. Vigorous activity